K-Sato1995/gatsbyBlog/content/posts/Me-and-English/index.md

 language: english
 cover: ./cover.png
 generate-card: false
 tags:
   - Language
-description: Record of my English learning journey.
+description: "Record of my English learning journey."
 ---
 # Introduction
 This is basically a summary of how I've been improving my English ability in my life.